bubbletea-chat/bubbletea/README.md

 ### 9. API Reference

-The API lets you programmatically manage your bots and subaccounts.
+The Bubbletea API lets you programmatically manage your bots through subaccounts.
 To get started:

 1. Go to https://bubbletea.chat
 2. Sign in with your Bubbletea account
 3. Navigate to Settings → API Keys
-4. Create a new API key for your account or subaccount
+4. Your API key will be displayed
-5. Copy and store your API key securely
+5. Click the copy button to copy your API key
+6. You can copy your API key anytime from the dashboard

 *Note: Keep your API key secret.
-You can regenerate it anytime from the dashboard if compromised.*
+You can always access and copy it again from the subaccount dashboard.
+If compromised, regenerate it immediately.*

 #### Authentication